-Mr Chee Sam Fatt, aged 78 is one of the founder director of the Company.
+Aged 80 years, Mr Chee Sam Fatt is one of the founder director of the Company.
 He was appointed a Board member on 31 March 1982 and is currently the Chairman of the Board and the Remuneration Committee.

-He had previously held directorships in several private limited companies which were involved in construction and building materials, property development, importation and installation of marble, machine joinery works and assembly and retailing of electrical goods.
+Mr. Chee had previously held directorships in several private limited companies which were involved in construction and building materials, property development, importation and installation of marble, machine joinery works and assembly and retailing of electrical goods.

-Mr Chee does not have any family relationship with any director.
+He does not have any family relationship with any director.
 He is the father of Mr Chee Chin Tsai and Mr. Chee Chin Hung who are the substantial shareholders of the Company.
 He does not have any conflict of interest with the Company.

+He does not hold any other directorships in public companies.
 He has not been convicted of any offence within the past ten years.
-He does not hold any other directorships in public companies.

-He holds 10,125 ordinary shares in the Company
+He holds 10,125 ordinary shares in the Company.